XuqiuyeLi/Citi-Skateboard-App/README.md

 2. List down all the features we will work on

 #### <---- Due Thu Nov.1st ---->
+3. Divide all the features and come up with a development plan
-3. Present Project design with Django framework to team
+4. Present Project design with Django framework to team

 #### <---- Due Sun Nov.4th ---->
+4. Team members pick which features they want to work on
-4. Finish Project design and send to Prof.Yair
+5. Finish Project design and send to Prof.Yair